-Heather McGuire is an Assistant Professor of Art History.
-She received her Ph.D. from Virginia Commonwealth University, where she held the Rhoda Thalhimer Research Assistantship.
-Her scholarship examines the interplay of language and images in late twentieth-century art, with particular focus on John Baldessari and Felix Gonzales-Torres.
+Heather McGuire obtained her Ph.D. from Virginia Commonwealth University, where she held the Rhoda Thalhimer Research Assistantship.
+Her dissertation focused on the artistic procedures and historical models embedded in John Baldessari's extended series, Blasted Allegories.
+Her scholarship examines the interplay of language and images in art, with particular focus on William Blake, John Baldessari and Felix Gonzales-Torres.
 In addition to presenting conference papers, she recently co-chaired the Southeastern College Art Association conference panel "Art of Exchange."
 Additionally, she held a curatorial assistantship at the Hirshhorn Museum and Sculpture Garden.
-She is currently working on an analysis of John Baldessari's Blasted Allegories.
+Her teaching focuses on American art since 1968 and examines how artists engage social and cultural change.
+Currently, she is editing a book on Baldessari's Blasted Allegories.

-She is currently working on an extended analysis of John Baldessari's Blasted Allegories.
+She is currently editing an extended analysis of John Baldessari's Blasted Allegories.

 History of Western Art I

 History of Western Art II